 Yellow: In the first article, we discussed how yellow is attached to Audrey, through the mustard yellow jacket we first see her in, and in particular how the yellow letters spelling “security” on David’s back connects to her.
 In the flashback scene they both seem to have a lot of yellow in their clothes.

 Green: This is closely connected to David throughout, in his clothes and the drenched-in-green train station.
 The interior walls of his house are in a shade combining green and yellow, as befits a house where David and Audrey live together.
+The hieroglyphics stela, an ancient forerunner of comic books, is green.
 There are also a couple of other points of interest.
 This is from one of the most beautiful scenes in the film:

 Intentional or not, the green that mysteriously invaded the windshield serves as a bridge to the next scene, which starts with the wardrobe door.
 It will soon be opened by David, in this shot, where we discussed how the purple framing of the mirror and the green wardrobe tied Elijah and David together, as a forewarning of their future relationship.